How to make video and audio accessible

 - Adding an audio description to your videos (Government Digital Service)

-- essential visual information is already integrated into the main video's audio
+- all essential visual information is already included in the main audio, or

-- the visual content supports, but is not needed to understand what the video is communicating, like a person giving a speech or presentation, items in a room or decorative colours or patterns
+- the visuals support but are not required to understand the content, such as a person speaking, items in a room or decorative patterns

 What to describe